-Several studies, including those mentioned above, have considered the economic impact of refugees being granted the legal right to work.
+Several studies have considered the economic impact of refugees being granted the legal right to work.
 However, there are few studies that focus on the impact in developing countries or Malaysia specifically.
-There are also few studies which aim to forecast the impact for formalising labour market access for refugees.
-There are a greater number of studies which estimate the impact of legalising undocumented migrants more generally (i.e. not specifically refugees).
+There are also few studies which aim to forecast the impact of formalising labour market access for refugees.
+There are a greater number of studies which estimate the impact of legalising undocumented migrants more generally, but not specifically refugees.

-Lynch and Oakford (2013) conduct regression analysis to identify that granting citizenship to undocumented workers increased their wages by 25.1 per cent.
+Lynch and Oakford (2013) conducted regression analysis to identify that granting citizenship to undocumented workers in the United States increased their wages by 25.1 per cent.
 This 25.1 per cent wage effect is disaggregated into a "legalisation" effect and a "citizenship" effect.
 For our study, we are interested in the former "legalisation" effect, as the question of citizenship for refugees is not under discussion.
-The "legalisation" component of the 25.1 per cent wage increase estimated by Lynch and Oakford is 15.1 pet cent.
-This figure is taken from a very detailed study undertaken by the U.S. Department of Labour, based on a carefully constructed and large longitudinal survey of the nearly 3 million unauthorized immigrants who were granted legal status and given a road map to citizenship under the Immigration Reform and Control Act of 1986.
+The "legalisation" component of the 25.1 per cent wage increase estimated by Lynch and Oakford is 15.1 per cent.
+This figure is taken from a very detailed study undertaken by the U.S. Department of Labour, based on a carefully constructed and large longitudinal survey of the nearly 3 million unauthorized immigrants who were granted legal status and given a road map to citizenship under the Immigration Reform and Control Act (IRCA) of 1986 in the United States.
 The study found that these previously undocumented immigrants experienced a 15.1 percent increase in their average inflation-adjusted wages within five years of gaining legal status.

-In another study, Ortega et al. (2018) sought to estimate the impact of granting the "DREAMers" the legal right to work.
+In another study, Ortega et al. (2018) sought to estimate the impact of granting the "DREAMers" the legal right to work in the United States.
 They construct a model which identifies that - on average - there is a 22 per cent productivity deficit afflicting undocumented workers in the US compared to documented workers of the same age and observable skills.
 This estimate is reached by analysing a special extract of the American Community Survey (ACS) for the year 2012 provided by the Center for Migration Studies (2014).
-This custom data set contains an individual-level measure of imputed undocumented status constructed on the basis of information on citizenship, year of arrival, country of origin, occupation, industry, and receipt of government benefits (Warren (2014)).
-Ortega et al. estimate the impact of granting the DREAMers the legal right to work by endowing them with increased productivity of their documented peers for the same age/education group.
+This custom data set contains an individual-level measure of imputed undocumented status constructed on the basis of information on citizenship, year of arrival, country of origin, occupation, industry, and receipt of Government benefits.
+Ortega et al. (2018) estimate the impact of granting the DREAMers the legal right to work by endowing them with the increased productivity of their documented peers for the same age/education group.